-Grant Application Due Date: October 14, 2014 (11:59 PM CDT)
+Grant Application Due Date: August 20, 2015 (11:59 PM CDT)

-Anticipated "Intent to Award" announcements: Within 60 days from Grant Application due date
+Anticipated "Intent to Award" Announcements: Within 60 days from Grant Application due date

-Eligibility: Each application must include training for individuals in customer service occupations.
-The applicant must have at least one Wisconsin location.
-Applications may include one or more partners, including local or regional economic development organizations, workforce development boards, and post-secondary educational institutions or private training providers.
-The Applicant may be any one of the above listed organizations in this subsection and must designate a fiscal agent in the application.
+Eligibility: Each application must include an employer and training for individuals in human services, customer service, and related occupations.
+The employer must have at least one Wisconsin location and the trainees will be based out of that Wisconsin location.
+Applications may include one or more partners, including local or regional economic development organizations, workforce development boards, and post-secondary educational institutions, or private training providers.
+The applicant may be any one of the above listed organizations in this subsection and must designate a fiscal agent in the application.

-Eligible Expenses: Wisconsin Fast Forward funds shall be used for training-related expenses, which may include personnel salaries and fringe benefits for instructors or trainers, consultant/contractual expenses and supplies.
-See the website for the application instructions, budget guidelines, and related rules in Chapter DWD 801 for details on eligible expenses.
+Eligible Expenses: Wisconsin Fast Forward funds shall be used for training-related expenses, which may include instructor salaries and fringe benefits, consultant/contractual expenses, training materials, and supplies.
+See the website for the application instructions, related guidelines, and rules in Chapter DWD 801 for details on eligible expenses.